Traveling in Thuringia

 We present here our previously visited places in Thuringia.

 Eisenach is one of the oldest cities in Thuringia and is known worldwide.
+Eisenach is located in the geographical center of Germany and is therefore easy to reach.
+The town is an ideal starting point for exploring the Thuringia region.
 It is home to Wartburg Castle, one of the most famous castles in Germany.

-Erfurt is the capital of Thuringia and one of the most popular city break destinations in the region.
-You can discover numerous sights in Erfurt during a stroll through the beautiful old town.
+Erfurt is the state capital of Thuringia and is one of the most popular city break destinations in the region.
+With its history, architecture, culture, the many sights in Erfurt and culinary delights, the city has everything you need for an unforgettable vacation.

 If you're looking for an active vacation that invigorates the senses while immersing yourself deeply in German culture, head to the Thuringian Forest.